Infection Prevention & Control (IPC) Annual Statement for Guildowns Group Practice 2025

 Introduction

 Nurse Anne Bernicchi is responsible for the management of IPC within the Practice.
-Since that time, they have completed additional training to gain competency to prepare for annual completion of audits, reviews of national/local guidance and updating of practice IPC practices, protocols and policy.
+Since that time, she has completed additional training to gain competency to prepare for annual completion of audits, reviews of national/local guidance and updating of practice IPC practices, protocols and policies.

 Policy Changes